A Quantum Gate Architecture via Teleportation and Entanglement: Examples

 We further extend the approach to the implementation of the second order approximant \cite{whitfield2011simulation,hatano2005finding}

-with $n$ representing the number of non-zero terms in the matrix $M$ with each non-zero term labelled by $M_k$ and being implemented by the projector denoted as $\hat{O}_k$ above.
+with $s$ being the sparsity, i.e., the number of non-zero terms in the matrix $M$ with each non-zero term labelled by $M_k$ and being implemented by the projector denoted as $\hat{O}_k$ above.
 The fourth-order approximant can be implemented as \cite{hatano2005finding}

-with $s=1.351207191959657$.
-This particular example of the fourth-order approximant does evolve past the final state as part of the algorithm, i.e., $s>1$, which can be an issue for some particular scenarios, but comes at a reduction in total depth to implement over other fourth order approximations \cite{hatano2005finding}.
-The second order approximant requires the implementation of approximately twice the gates of the first-order and the fourth order requires three times the gates of the second order.
-We show the improvement in final state fidelity and in the norm distance between the unitary implemented and the target unitary for both the second and fourth order approximations in Fig.~\ref{fig:fidnorm}d for the example fluid dynamics Hamiltonian, recovering the anticipated scaling in each case.
+with $a=1.351207191959657$.
+This particular example of the fourth-order approximant does evolve past the final state as part of the algorithm, i.e., $a>1$, which can be an issue for some particular scenarios, but comes at a reduction in total depth to implement over other fourth order approximations \cite{hatano2005finding}.
+The second order approximant requires the implementation of approximately double the number of gates of the first-order, and the fourth order requires three times the number of gates of the second order.
+We show the improvement in final state fidelity and in the norm distance between the unitary implemented and the target unitary for both the second and fourth order approximations in Fig.~\ref{fig:fidnorm}(d) for the example fluid dynamics Hamiltonian, recovering the anticipated scaling in each case.